Integer Frames: Frame Theory

 Finally, the notion of spark is introduced, which is the measure of how resilient a frame is against erasures, so {\it full spark} is a desired property of a frame.

-\begin{definition} The \emph{spark} of a frame $\{f_i\}_{i=1}^N$ in $\mathcal{H}_M$ is the cardinality of the smallest linearly dependent subset of the frame.
-The frame is called \emph{full spark} if every $M$ element subset of the frame is linearly independent. \end{definition}
+\begin{dfn} The \emph{spark} of a frame $\{f_i\}_{i=1}^N$ in $\mathcal{H}_M$ is the cardinality of the smallest linearly dependent subset of the frame.
+The frame is called \emph{full spark} if every $M$ element subset of the frame is linearly independent. \end{dfn}

-It is generally very difficult to check the spark of a frame.
+In general, it is very difficult to check the spark of a frame.
 Moreover, it is shown in \cite{ajm_spark} that determining if a matrix is full spark is NP-hard.